Flege, J. and MacKay, I (2011). What accounts for “age” effects on overall degree of foreign accent? In M.

 L2 vowel perception, native Italian, new phonetic categories, AOA, native Italian, discrimination scores,

-frequency of L2 use, feature hypothesis, phonetic category formation, Swedish, vowel quantity, contrastive
+of L2 use, feature hypothesis, phonetic category formation, Swedish, vowel quantity, contrastive use, spectral

-use, spectral vs. temporal cues, English, Estonian, Spanish, phonological length distinction, feature
+vs. temporal cues, English, Estonian, Spanish, phonological length distinction, feature prominence, individual

 Summary. to appear.